Photograph copyright © The Fitzwilliam Museum, Cambridge.

 These images are provided for non-commercial use under a Creative Commons License (BY-NC-ND).
 To license a high resolution version, please contact our image library who will discuss fees, terms and waivers.

-Download this imageCreative commons explained - what it means, how you can use our's and other people's content.
+Creative commons explained - what it means, how you can use our's and other people's content.

-Sèvres Porcelain Manufactory
+Factory: Sèvres Porcelain Manufactory

-Morin, Jean-Louis
+Painter: Morin, Jean-Louis

-Grémont, Claude-Jean-Baptiste
+Répareur: Grémont, Claude-Jean-Baptiste (Perhaps)

-Poulain, Gratien
+Répareur: Poulain, Gratien (Perhaps)

-Soft-paste porcelain stand for a mustard pot, decorated with an underglaze blue ground, two reserves each painted in polychrome enamels with two birds in a landscape, and framed by gilding.
+Soft-paste porcelain stand for a mustard pot, decorated with an underglaze blue ground,and two reserves each painted in polychrome enamels with two birds in a landscape, framed by gilding.

-Soft-paste porcelain, moulded, and decorated with an underglaze blue (bleu lapis) ground, painting in blue, pale turquoise-green, yellowish and brownish green, yellow, puce pink, paurple, grey, brown, and black enamels, and gilding.
+Soft-paste porcelain, moulded, and decorated with an underglaze blue (bleu lapis) ground, painting in blue, pale turquoise-green, yellowish and brownish green, yellow, puce pink, purple, grey, brown, and black enamels, and gilding.
 Oval with curved, slightly lobed sides, and undulating rim with four notches at the cardinal points and four less prominent notches between them.
 There is a suspension hole in the footring.
 The stand has a bleu lapis ground with a shaped reserve each end, surrounded by an elaborate rococo frame composed of gilt scrolls, flowers and foliage.
 The reserves are each painted with two birds in a landscape, one bird standing and the other flying or perched in a tree.
 There is a dentilated gilt band round the rim.
 A pair with C.19A-1961.

 History note: Possibly Horace Walpole (1717-97), Fourth Earl of Orford, Strawberry Hill, Twickenham, or a later occupant of Strawberry Hill.
 Probably W.J.
 Goode; sold Christie’s, 17 July 1895, lot 250.
 Acquired by Louis C.G.
 Clarke, before October 1948 when recorded in Sotheby’s inventory of his collection at Leckhampton, Cambridge.